tinaponting/ai-robots-scrapers/README.md

 If you want A Strong anti Ai .
 Hacker firewall with No thanks AI:  perishablepress.com8g-firewall with Latest Aibots  - I use this:)  Not taking power from your blog!
 ....................................

-* TDM - -my content - Do not usse my articles
+* TDM - -my content - Do not use my articles!

 * AI.
 TXT GENERATOR: https://tylerhalltech.com/ai-txt-generator/    //Be aware it may stop Legime bots! //